-Most couples that inquire with me about their Colorado elopement, envision a peaceful day surrounded by the wild mountains that they have all to themselves.
+Most couples that inquire with us about their Colorado elopement envision a peaceful day surrounded by the wild mountains that they have all to themselves.
 The reality may be that you are stuck in bumper-to-bumper traffic, have to drive around for 10 minutes to find parking at the trailhead and, then, during your vows a big group of people loudly walk by.
 It just wasn’t what you had envisioned.
-That is why I suggest to all of my couples that they consider a weekday elopement in Colorado.
+That is why we suggest to all of our couples that they consider a weekday elopement in Colorado.

-I want to make your elopement vision come to life as much as possible.
-I know that you chose to elope because you want it to be intimate and private.
+We to make your elopement vision come to life as much as possible.
+We know that you chose to elope because you want it to be intimate and private.
 You don’t want a bunch of uninvited “guests” showing up halfway through your ceremony.
-Every couple that has taken my advice and planned their elopement on a weekday has never regretted it.
+Every couple that has taken our advice and planned their elopement on a weekday has never regretted it.

 Read on for seven reasons why you should consider a weekday elopement.